entrecode/visual-cms.website/readme.md

 There is also da Nunjucks Template loader that allows loading templates from Data Manager.

 `datamanager.datamanager` is the actual SDK instance, but should only be used for writing data, not for reading.

+### `newNunjucksEnv()` export
+Creates a new nunjucks environment like the exported `nunjucksEnv`.
+Can be used to create two different environments if needed.

 ### `nunjucksEnv` export
 Your [Nunjucks Environment](https://mozilla.github.io/nunjucks/api.html#environment).